Mercedes-Benz Recommended Service

 - All fluid level checks and corrections are dependent on factory recommended service intervals for your vehicle's year and model

 - Brake component inspection

 - Please refer to your maintenance booklet for the factory recommended service intervals for your vehicle's year and model.

 During the Service B, Certified Mercedes-Benz Technicians closely examine your automobile's engine components, using specialized equipment to be sure that all the mechanical, electronic, and computerized devices are functioning properly.

 At this time, we also need to address your automobile's heating and cooling system.
 Over time, your engine coolant becomes contaminated, losing its ability to protect your engine from freezing in cold weather conditions and overheating in hot conditions.
 Very expensive repairs could result from avoiding this required maintenance.

 Next, we inspect your fuel lines and connectors for any damage or wear, and we check your fuel tank vapor vent system, hoses and fuel tank supports.
 As we said above on the A-Service, it's important that you trust only a Mercedes-Benz Factory Trained and Certified Technician to perform these functions.

-*Price advertised for Service A/Service B includes all factory required components.
-Please refer to your maintenance booklet for the complete list of factory specified service requirements and details on the specific intervals for your vehicle's year and model.
+*Price advertised for Service A/Service B includes all factory-required components.
+Please refer to your maintenance booklet for the complete list of factory-required services and details on the specific intervals for your vehicle’s year and model.